 Course approval requires

-- Participation in at least 75 per cent of the class hours.
-Students that are unable to reach this goal, will be asked to perform additional tasks to make up the necessary credits.
+- Students that are unable to reach this goal, will be asked to perform additional tasks to make up the necessary credits.
 Preparation for class is expected.

 - Two short (approximately 300-400 words) "encyclopaedia entries" that will be published in the "class knowledge base".
 The course instructor will provide a list of potential entries, and the students will produce two entries to be shared online with the other students, making up the knowledge base.